-More than 40 faculty members from 11 departments across Johns Hopkins University offer opportunities for learning in diverse and changing areas of research.
+PMB has 36 faculty members from 13 departments across Johns Hopkins University and offers opportunities for learning in diverse and changing areas of research.
 The carefully designed set of courses and intensive laboratory work integrate various aspects of molecular biophysics into a dynamic curriculum.

 The Hopkins biophysics community is known for its collaborative and congenial atmosphere.
 Students are encouraged to forge innovative paths by seeking the advice of other biophysicists and forming collaborations that enhance their research.
 PMB is committed to making the resources of experiment, theory, and computation available to its scientists.